Project-Somedays/Project-Somedays.github.io/_posts/2025-04-19-WCCChallenge2025Week16-Filter.md

 Gemini was my tutor - I asked it lots of questions rather than relying on it to write my code - only half the time the tutor was getting it wrong...

 So, pretty much like a REAL tutor 🤣

+## 🎓Lessons Learned🎓
+- When you've baked the texture in blender, you need to make sure each material channel has an image texture node referencing the texture you're baking to
+- Make sure your uv unwrap has a bit of an island offset
+- How to add audio!
+Not too bad.
+Lots of boilerplate, but pretty straightforward.
+According to Gemini you can add positional sound in your scene.
+Three.js is NUTS.

 ## Resources:
 - [Low Poly Sheep by mohnely on BlenderKit](https://www.blenderkit.com/asset-gallery?query=category_subtree:mammal+sheep+order:_score)